Battle of Long Tan: Battle

-Opening moves, 16/17 August 1966
+Opening moves, 17 August 1966

 Initial assault

-At 02:43 on the night of 16/17 August Nui Dat was bombarded by the VC, and hit by over 100 rounds from several 82 mm mortars, 75 mm RCLs and an old Japanese 70 mm howitzer fired from a position 2 km to the east.
-Most of the infantry were deployed at the time, with 5 RAR still engaged on Operation Holsworthy while a small party remained at the base.
-A Company, 6 RAR was on patrol in the north-east of the TAOR, while a platoon from C Company was manning a night ambush to the south-east.
+At 02:43 on the morning of 17 August Nui Dat was bombarded by the VC, and was hit by over 100 rounds from a position 2 km to the east.
+Most of the infantry were deployed at the time, while a small party remained at the base.
 The bombardment lasted for 22 minutes, damaging vehicles, tents and wounding 24 men, one of whom later died.

-The impact was spread over the south and south-east, with the 103rd Field Battery heaviest hit.
+The impact was spread over the south and south-east.
 The 1st Field Regiment commenced counter-battery fire at 02:50.
-As the artillery locating radar was suspected of being faulty, the enemy firing position was located manually using compass bearings on sound and flash.
-With the likely firing point plotted, 240 rounds were fired that made the mortaring cease.
+As the artillery locating radar was suspected of being faulty, the enemy firing position was located manually.
+With the likely location of the attackers plotted, 240 rounds were fired which made the bombardment cease.
 The Australians remained alert in case of a ground assault, but this did not occur.
 The Australian artillery continued to shell suspected VC firing positions and withdrawal routes until 04:10.
-Although the VC were expected to have withdrawn, several company patrols were dispatched the following morning to search the area east of Nui Dat in response.
+Although the VC were expected to have withdrawn, several patrols were dispatched later in the morning to search the area east of Nui Dat.